 PLAN FOR THE HEAT

 As we start to experience our hottest months in Australia, some individuals are starting to feel the effects of heat and humidity.
-Drawing on material from a recent high-performance endurance conference, this article provides a summation of the latest evidence-based options for heat preparation.
+This article provides a summation of the latest evidence-based options for heat preparation.

 Most athletes can train in the heat over a normal summer but then find they come unstuck when it comes to competing in hot conditions, especially when there are seasonal differences between where they train and then compete.